fuad-rahman-biswas/Cafe-Kiosk/README.md

-# Kedai Mamak Pak Din — Self-Order Kiosk (Beta Prototype)
+# Kedai Mamak Pak Din — Self-Order Kiosk

 **HCI Assignment 2** — a multi-screen UI prototype incorporating visual and audio interaction techniques for a local organisation, built with a standard